jamtuttlebee/portfolio628/README.md

 #### Link to the quarto pdf document created to report on and describe the data and findings of this study

+Link to qmd:
 <https://raw.githubusercontent.com/jamtuttlebee/portfolio628/refs/heads/main/final_report.qmd>

+Link to html:
 <https://raw.githubusercontent.com/jamtuttlebee/portfolio628/refs/heads/main/final_report.html>

+Link to local pdf:
 <http://localhost:5309/>